rachelikriger/helm-guard/README.md

 Typical CI flow:

-1. Run `helm-guard` in a pipeline job
+1. Run `helm-guard` in a pipeline job with the same Helm parameters used for deployment

 2. Write `report.json` as a job artifact